CBSE Class 10 Science Chapter 9 Heredity and Evolution Notes: Download PDF Here

-The process by which the features of an organism is passed on from one generation to another is called heredity.
+The process by which the features of an organism are passed on from one generation to another is called heredity.

-- The process is done by genes, which define the characters the organism.
+- The process is done by genes, which define the characters in the organism.

 - Gregor Johann Mendel, known as ‘Father of Genetics’, was an Austrian Monk who worked on pea plants to understand the concept of heredity.